 She gave the list to her mother.
 Her mother read the list.
-To find the number of fruits required for each type.
-First counted the number of oranges by going over all the names in the list.
-She then repeated this process for the guavas then the bananas and then the custard apples.
+To find the number of fruits required for each type, first counted the number of oranges by going overall names in the list.
+She then repeated this process for Guavas, then bananas and then custard apples.
 She finally wrote as